Francis Xavier Pierz: 1862 peacemaker

+Later life

 In 1863, Father Pierz sailed for Europe to recruit additional priests for the Minnesota missions.
-Among those who returned with him were Fathers Joseph Francis Buh (for whom Buh Township, in Morrison County, Minnesota is named), Ignaz Tomazin, and James Trobec (the future Bishop of Saint Cloud).
+Among those who returned with him were fellow Slovenian priests Joseph Francis Buh (for whom Buh Township, in Morrison County, Minnesota is named), Ignaz Tomazin, and James Trobec (the future Bishop of Saint Cloud).

+According to Father Robert J. Voigt, "Father Pierz was loved by the priests and people alike.
+To give some examples: in 1865 Bishop Thomas Grace summoned all the priests of his jurisdiction (some 30) to Saint Paul for a retreat.
+At the end of the retreat the Bishop insisted that Father Pierz celebrate his Golden Jubilee as a priest.
+He did so by offering a Solemn High Mass in the Cathedral of Saint Paul.
+Afterwards a dinner was given in his honor."

 Following the death of his former mentor, Bishop Frederic Baraga, on January 19, 1868, Fr.
-Pierz eulogized him in a work of Slovenian poetry.
+Pierz eulogized him in a work of Slovenian poetry, which he titled Pesem od misijonarja Baraga.

-After the June 27, 1868 contract killing of Chief Hole in the Day by twelve hired gunmen from the Pillager Band, his son Ignatius Hole in the Day, a convert to Roman Catholicism, requested that his father receive a Catholic burial.
+After the June 27, 1868 contract killing of Chief Hole in the Day in the Gull Lake road by twelve hired gunmen from the Pillager Band, his son Ignatius Hole in the Day, a convert to Roman Catholicism and graduate of St. John's University in Collegeville, requested that his father receive a Catholic burial.
 As the Chief had been seriously considering converting to Catholicism but had never actually been baptized, Hole in the Day was buried by Fr.
 Pierz, without a Requiem Mass, in the unconsecrated section of the Roman Catholic cemetery at Old Crow Wing.
+In an interview during the 1920s, an elderly Catholic Ojibwe recalled that mobbed up Crow Wing political boss Clement Hudon Beaulieu and the other mixed race merchants with whom he had secretly hired the Pillager Band assassins, pretended at the time to be very scandalized by Fr.
+Pierz's burial of the Chief.

-According to Ojibwe author and historian Anton Treuer, the oral history passed down among Hole in the Day's extended family is that the Chief's non-Catholic relatives objected to Ignatius' choice of burial.
+According to Ojibwe author and historian Anton Treuer, the oral tradition passed down among Hole in the Day's extended family is that the Chief's non-Catholic relatives objected for different reasons to Ignatius Hole in the Day's choice of burial.
 This is why they secretly dug up the Chief's body, and reburied him with traditional Ojibwe ritual at a secret location near the town of White Earth.